-Biden’s plan offers $10,000 in student loan forgiveness to individuals making less than $125,000 per year and couples making less than $250,000.
-Borrowers who went to college on Pell Grants can receive up to $20,000 in debt forgiveness if they meet the same income thresholds.
+Biden’s plan would have forgiven $10,000 in student loan forgiveness to individuals making less than $125,000 per year and couples making less than $250,000.
+Borrowers who went to college on Pell Grants would receive up to $20,000 in debt forgiveness if they meet the same income thresholds.

-In response to criticism, people on social media, including Sen. Bernie Sanders (D-Vt.), have claimed that Paycheck Protection Program (PPP) loan forgiveness averaged $95,700 per borrower, a significantly larger amount than the maximum of $20,000 in student loan forgiveness.
+In response to criticism of the proposed plan, people on social media, including Sen. Bernie Sanders (D-Vt.), have claimed that Paycheck Protection Program (PPP) loan forgiveness averaged $95,700 per borrower, a significantly larger amount than the maximum of $20,000 in student loan forgiveness.

 The PPP, aimed at helping businesses keep their workers employed during the COVID-19 pandemic, offered loans worth up to $10 million to most small businesses, individuals and nonprofit organizations with fewer than 500 employees through May 2021.

 Is the average amount forgiven for PPP loans greater than $20,000?

 Yes, the average amount forgiven for PPP loans is greater than $20,000.

 WHAT WE FOUND

 More than 10 million out of 11.5 million loans issued had been partially or fully forgiven as of October 2022, according to the PRAC.
 The committee also found that the average amount of loan forgiveness was $72,100 – over $50,000 more than the maximum amount of student loan forgiveness.